 See their post The Who, What, Why, & How of Digital Marketing if you're not familiar with them.

 Traditionally digital messaging to individuals who have subscribed to updates has focused on Email marketing, which is still a commonly used digital media channel since it is cost-effective.
 However, email is used less by younger audiences who are more likely to subscribe to mobile push notifications from websites and apps.

-Digital messaging options include placing ads in third-party e-newsletters (paid media) or most commonly the use of an in-house list for customer activation and retention (owned media) or co-marketing techniques using other companies newsletters.
-Buying or renting lists of email addresses is considered as a spamming technique and not permitted under the privacy legislation described.
+Digital messaging options include placing ads in third-party e-newsletters (paid media) or most commonly the use of an in-house list for customer activation and retention (owned media) or co-marketing techniques using other companies' newsletters.
+Buying or renting lists of email addresses is considered a spamming technique and not permitted under the privacy legislation described.